 This holds a special place in my heart as I was married here.

-The historic building is filled with different rooms that you can relax in.
+The historic building is filled with different rooms.

 The gardens are beautifully kept and lovely to walk around.

 Rhubarb restaurant is one of Edinburgh’s finest and was featured in the Channel 4 show, Married At First Sight.

 To see this hotel at Christmas is to step into a wonderland of sparkles and lights.